nessessence/Kaldi_ASR_Tutorial/README.md

 * `<OUTPUT_DIR>`: like the previous, use `exp/mono`.

 When you run the command, you will notice it doing EM.
 Each iteration does an alignment stage and an update stage.
 This will generate FST-based lattice for acoustic model.
 Kaldi provides a tool to see inside the model (which may not make any sense now).

 ```bash
 /path/to/kaldi/src/fstbin/fstcopy 'ark:gunzip -c exp/mono/fsts.1.gz|' ark,t:- | head -n 20
 ```
 This will print out first 20 lines of the lattice in human-readable(!!) format (Each column indicates: Q-from, Q-to, S-in, S-out, Cost)

+Note: the training in `train.sh` is important. for example, inorder to `train tri1`, you have to train monophone and then alignment first. you don't have to follow all the training sequence in `train.sh`. it depends on complexity of your data. eg. for yes-no dataset, maybe just a monophone training is enough.

 ## Step 4 - Decoding and testing